-The Executive Decree no 93-286 of November 23, 1993 (published in the JO.
-No 78 of November 28, 1993) regulates seeds and seedlings as well as the phytosanitary control at the ports of entry and borders.
-In compliance with this decree, a phytosanitary control is mandatory for all plants, plant products and plant materials as defined in the article 2 of the law no 87-17 of August 1987 (published in the JO.
-No.32 of August 05, 1987).
+The November 23, 1993 Executive Decree no 93-286 (published in the JO.
+No 78 on November 28, 1993) regulates seeds and seedlings as well as the phytosanitary control at the ports of entry and borders.
+In compliance with this decree, a phytosanitary control is mandatory for all plants, plant products and plant materials as defined in the article 2 of the August 1987 law no 87-17 (published in the JO.
+No.32 on August 05, 1987).

-Those plant products that have undergone processing by heat treatment or preservation excluding any risk of spreading harmful organisms are exempted from the phytosanitary control defined by the Article 2 of the law no 87-17 of August 1987
+Those plant products that have undergone processing by heat treatment or preservation excluding any risk of spreading harmful organisms are exempted from the phytosanitary control defined by the Article 2 of the August 1987 law no 87-17.

-The Order of April 7, 2004 (published in JO.
-No 07 of January 23, 2005) amends and supplements the Order of May 21, 1995 fixing the phytotechnical and phytosanitary standards for imports of seeds and seedlings of the vegetables, cereals, fruits and viticulture.
+The April 7, 2004 Order (published in JO.
+No 07 on January 23, 2005) amends and supplements the May 21, 1995 Order fixing the phytotechnical and phytosanitary standards for imports of seeds and seedlings of the vegetables, cereals, fruits and viticulture.
 This decree lists the crops and seeds with the standards for (varietal purity, humidity, germination rates for the different categories as well as the phytosanitary standards for seeds.

-The Order of May 7, 2015 (published in the JO.
-No44 of August 19, 2015) modifies and completes the Order of July 14, 2002, (published in the JO.
-No 62 September 15, 2002) that establishes the list of plant varieties that require authorization prior to importation and specifies the phytosanitary requirements.
+The May 7, 2015 Order (published in the JO.
+No 44 on August 19, 2015) modifies and completes the Order of July 14, 2002, (published in the JO.
+No 62 on September 15, 2002) that establishes the list of plant varieties requiring authorization prior to importation and specifies the phytosanitary requirements.
 All plant or plant products are subject to import authorization prior to importation.
 The specifications are listed in the authorization for each product.

 To import these products, the importer has to request officially from Ministry of Agriculture the importation by submitting a file with documents that can be found at: http://madrp.gov.dz/agriculture/services-phytosanitaire/procedures/.
 Among these documents, a non-GMO certificate needs to accompany the products to attest that the plant material has not undergone any transfer or modification of genes.
-Genetically engineered plant material importation, production, distribution, and commercialization as well as their utilization is prohibited by the Ministry of Agriculture's Decree of December 24, 2000 (published in the Official Journal on January 7, 2001) except for research purposes.
-The plant material includes live plants or pieces of live plants, including their dormant buds, tendrils, grafts, tubers, rhizomes, cuttings, shoots, seeds intended for propagation and reproduction.
-Regarding animal products: the Executive Decree No 91-452 of November 16, 1991 (published in the JO.
-No 59 of November 20, 1991), regulates the veterinary inspections at borders posts.
+Genetically engineered plant material importation, production, distribution, and commercialization as well as their utilization is prohibited by the Ministry of Agriculture's December 24, 2000 Decree (published in the Official Journal on January 7, 2001), except for research purposes.
+The plant material includes live plants or pieces of live plants, including their dormant buds, and tendrils, grafts, and tubers, as well as rhizomes, cuttings, shoots, and seeds intended for propagation and reproduction.

+Regarding animal products: the November 16, 1991 Executive Decree No 91-452 (published in the JO.
+No 59 on November 20,1991), regulates the veterinary inspections at borders posts.
 The decree defines the ports, airports and land borders posts where imports, exports as well as transit of animals and products of animal origin are authorized access.
-The decree clarifies the conditions of the implementation of the chapter III and IV of the Law 88-08 of January 26, 1988 (published in the JO.
-No 04 of January 27, 1988), related to veterinary medicine activities and animal health protection.
+The decree clarifies the conditions of the implementation of the chapter III and IV of the January 26, 1988 Law 88-08 (published in the JO.
+No 04 on January 27, 1988), related to veterinary medicine activities and animal health protection.